 When the National Weather Service has issued a tornado watch for Rutherford County, all students and staff who are outside will be moved inside.
 Tornado drill procedures and location of safe areas will be reviewed.
 Students may be released to a parent with proper identification.

 Once a tornado warning is issued, all schools will intiate their weather emergency response.
 Students, employees and visitors will be moved to safe zones within the school.
 Students may be dismissed to parents after the tornado warning has been lifted by the National Weather Service.
 During a warning, buildings will be kept open if possible to allow for parents and/or visitors to seek shelter near the front office safe area.

 Safety Materials, Equipment and Training: All schools have been trained in Incident Command and will remain consistent with the philosophy of the Rutherford County Emergency Safety Flip Chart.
 The basic principle of Incident Command Training involves the delegation of authority so that the authority figure is able to concentrate on managing resources and problem solving during times of emergency.
 Additionally, schools have been given resources and materials needed to help maintain a safe environment.

 Visitor Management: All visitors are required to check-in through the main office and present a valid picture ID.
-Where available, the ID is scanned through a program called V*Soft which is a web-based software application that searches mulitple sex offender databases as well as private alerts such as custody orders, restraining orders and banned individuals.
+The ID is scanned through a program called V*Soft which is a web-based software application that searches mulitple sex offender databases as well as private alerts such as custody orders, restraining orders and banned individuals.
 A special badge will be given to each approved visitor and IDs will be returned to the individual upon exiting through the main office.